Nectagen oversees and manages its community of users to facilitate the productive exchange of data and expertise.

 Openness.
-Applications data is available to the public without requiring a fee or sign-up.
+Applications data are available to the public without requiring a fee or sign-up.

 Transparency.
 Whenever possible, the steps used to develop and manufacture products, generate data and review entries are documented and visible.

 Accessibility.
-Published reagents derived from Nectagen technologies must be made broadly available to the scientific community for non-profit research purposes.
+Any published reagents containing Nectagen technologies must be made broadly available to the scientific community for non-profit research purposes.

 Accountability.
 Users are accountable to other users and Nectagen for their behavior within the community.